airm-ccb/airm-user-manual-1.3.0-testing/docs/home.md

     %% AIRM_ONTOLOGIES-.-ONTOLOGY_STAKEHOLDER
   end

-  AIRM-. exposes ontologies from the conceptual model of the .-AIRM_ONTOLOGIES
+  %% AIRM-. exposes ontologies from the conceptual model of the .-AIRM_ONTOLOGIES AIRM_ONTOLOGIES-. exposes ontologies from the conceptual model of the .-AIRM

   subgraph Usage
   AIRM_API[AIRM API]
   AIRM_SEARCH[AIRM Search]